-Good restaurants for all budgets, the specialty of each eatery, details of departmental stores and the kind of variety each has to offer, places to shop, and bookstores that are within the campus; these are some of the things the incoming freshman needs, so here is a handy guide.
+Good restaurants for all budgets, the specialty of each eatery, details of departmental stores and the kind of variety each has to offer, places to shop, and bookstores that are within the campus; these are some of the things the incoming freshman needs.
+So, here is a handy guide.
+Happy eating and shopping!

 To help one in their quest to find food that satiates taste buds while fulfilling the requirements of a balanced diet, we’ve listed out all the available messes on campus.

 A detailed overview of academia in MIT to help you navigate your first year of academics successfully.

 The MIT Post’s latest endeavor is to create a database of the myriad clubs, student societies and student projects present in Manipal.
 We plan to increase the awareness of every MITian about the activities going on inside and outside the campus.
 Here is a list of all the different student bodies, both official, non official and hobby clubs, that an MITian can be a part of.
 We hope that you find a club which is tailored to your skills and interests.

 With the exam season done and dusted, hundreds of students are veering along a path that will lead them towards spending the next four years in Manipal.
 Listed below are the counselling and admission procedure, that prospective MITan’s will find useful.